-Every type of water body on the planet—whether it be soft streams, sweeping seas, luscious lakes, or raging rivers—has its own source of beauty, as well as its own potential dangers.
+Every body of water on the planet, from soft seas to sweeping rivers, has its own source of beauty—as well as its own potential dangers.
 Rivers are joyous playgrounds that provide hours of fun and adventure, yet they are also strong forces of nature.
 It’s critical to understand the natural environment of these flowing channels before heading out to play.

 Currents: Water Passage Disruption

 A river’s waters do not consistently flow in straight lines.
 Rather, the water falls, swirls, rages, and meanders according to the environment.
-For this reason, it’s important to be aware of the variety of currents you may come across.
-The movement of currents is strong river flows, and undercurrents can overwhelm even the most experienced swimmers.
+River blockages are not uncommon.
+For this reason, it’s important to be aware of the variety of river currents you may come across.
+The movement of currents is strong, and undercurrents can overwhelm even the most experienced swimmers.